 5. See a lawyer.

-If your injuries affect your activities of daily living or your ability to work, see a lawyer who specialises in personal injury law to help you lodge a claim for compensation.
+If your injuries affect your activities of daily living or your ability to work, see a personal injury lawyers to help you lodge a claim for compensation.

 How are Injury Settlements Calculated for Uber and Ridesharing Accidents?